Welcome to

 Whether you buy your observation hive or build it yourself, you should keep in mind the following points:

-1. Location: Select one that is both good for you and good for the bees,
+1. Access: Select one that is both good for you and good for the bees,

 2. Safety: You must set things up so that both the bees and the people they share the space with are safe,